junxit/us-congress-bills-116/bill.md

 legis-num: H.R.
 4764
 congress: 116th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 4764

-> To reauthorize the Stem Cell Therapeutic and Research Act of 2005, and for other purposes.
+That the bill from the House of Representatives (H.R.
+4764) entitled “An Act to reauthorize the Stem Cell Therapeutic and Research Act of 2005, and for other purposes.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title